 Every compound action may have an abort handler specified through the [@abort] attribute.
 The abort handler is a sequence of actions performed when the compound action is terminated via an abort.
-It is not performed when the group reaches is natural end or if it is terminated via an end clause.
+It is not performed when the group is terminated via an end clause.